Prodesire/SimpleProjects/learnserver/README.md

 # LearnServer
 Learn how server runs and advantages and disadvantages of different implementations.

+Python2/3 could run these scripts well.
+And the HTTP performance test uses wrk as test tool, python3.5.1 as test environment.

 ## simple_server

 * Using socket to build a simple server.